Wire: History

 Square and hexagonal wires were possibly made using a swaging technique.
 In this method a metal rod was struck between grooved metal blocks, or between a grooved punch and a grooved metal anvil.
 Swaging is of great antiquity, possibly dating to the beginning of the 2nd millennium BCE in Egypt and in the Bronze and Iron Ages in Europe for torcs and fibulae.
 Twisted square-section wires are a very common filigree decoration in early Etruscan jewelry.

 In about the middle of the 2nd millennium BCE, a new category of decorative tube was introduced which imitated a line of granules.
 True beaded wire, produced by mechanically distorting a round-section wire, appeared in the Eastern Mediterranean and Italy in the seventh century BCE, perhaps disseminated by the Phoenicians.
 Beaded wire continued to be used in jewellery into modern times, although it largely fell out of favour in about the tenth century CE when two drawn round wires, twisted together to form what are termed 'ropes', provided a simpler-to-make alternative.
 A forerunner to beaded wire may be the notched strips and wires which first occur from around 2000 BCE in Anatolia.

 Wire was drawn in England from the medieval period.
 The wire was used to make wool cards and pins, manufactured goods whose import was prohibited by Edward IV in 1463.
 The first wire mill in Great Britain was established at Tintern in about 1568 by the founders of the Company of Mineral and Battery Works, who had a monopoly on this.
 Apart from their second wire mill at nearby Whitebrook, there were no other wire mills before the second half of the 17th century.
 Despite the existence of mills, the drawing of wire down to fine sizes continued to be done manually.

 According to a description in the early 20th century, "[w]ire is usually drawn of cylindrical form; but it may be made of any desired section by varying the outline of the holes in the draw-plate through which it is passed in the process of manufacture.
 The draw-plate or die is a piece of hard cast-iron or hard steel, or for fine work it may be a diamond or a ruby.
 The object of utilising precious stones is to enable the dies to be used for a considerable period without losing their size, and so producing wire of incorrect diameter.
-Diamond dies must be rebored when they have lost their original diameter of hole, but metal dies are brought down to size again by hammering up the hole and then drifting it out to correct diameter with a punch."
+Diamond dies must be re-bored when they have lost their original diameter of hole, but metal dies are brought down to size again by hammering up the hole and then drifting it out to correct diameter with a punch."